-Get the details of Medicare’s payments to individual doctors and other health professionals serving more than 33 million seniors and disabled individuals in its Part B program.
+This dataset is ProPublica's version of Medicare Part B data.
+It includes information on payments to individual doctors and other health professionals serving more than 33 million seniors and disabled individuals in its Part B program.
 Part B covers services as varied as office visits, ambulance mileage, lab tests, and the doctor’s fee for open-heart surgery.
+We use it to publish our online lookup tool, Treatment Tracker.

 Our cleaned, aggregated version of this data includes: